 - Compare your new policy's coverages and options to your previous policy.

 - Call your insurance representative to discuss options and ask questions.

 - Shop around to get the best price and the policy that meets your needs.

 Taking a hands-on active approach while renewing is essential as some of the coverages included in your standard auto insurance policy have changed – some were reduced, and some options for increased coverage were eliminated or updated.

 “Ontario drivers need to know if the changes to auto insurance reduce something that is important to them,” explains Brian Mills, CEO and Superintendent at FSCO.
 “Understanding their coverage and the options is crucial to ensuring they are protected in the event of an accident.”

 In fact, each quarter, FSCO publishes the auto insurance rate changes that have been approved.
-The most recent approved rates increased by 0.33 per cent on average; some rates increased as much as 3.7 per cent while others decreased in the neighbourhood of 6.83 per cent.
+The most recent approved rates increased by 0.33% on average; some rates increased as much as 3.7% while others decreased in the neighbourhood of 6.83%.
 That's a big swing.
 Depending on who your insurance provider is, you may be paying more for your policy upon renewal.